RyMaDe/Py-Calendar-API/README.md

 - Login via token authentication

 On the website you can:
-- Register, login, logout, update user details, update user password
+- Register, login, logout, update user details, update user password, delete user
 - View all of your calendar entries
 - Create, edit and delete calendar entries